autoneg/anl2025/docs/docs/tutorials/Tutorial_run_a_negotiation.md

 Behind the scenes, a lot of things happen in this small function.
 There are many parameters that you can change yourself, such as the center agent, edge agents and maximum number of rounds (`nsteps`).
 The function `run_session` automatically outputs logs of each thread, specifying what bid happened at what round.
 Moreover, it outputs a graph of the utilities of the center agent and the edge agents.
 By default, you can find this folder here **...\negmas\anl2025\session**.

-Below, we show the outputted graphs.
-On the left, one can see the bids that were posed, with the utility of the center agent on the y-axis and the utility of the edge agent on the x-axis.
-The right figures show the bids over time, one for both agents.

 ```python